Terminals of Los Angeles International Airport

+Los Angeles International Airport has 161 gates in nine passenger terminals arranged in the shape of the letter U or a horseshoe.
+On the landside of the airport, LAX Shuttle route A buses allow passengers to move between all terminals.
+On the airside, various pedestrian corridors allow passengers to move between all terminals on foot without having to exit and reenter airport security.
+Additionally, by June 2026, the airport will be served by the LAX Automated People Mover, which will connect terminals to one another on the landside, along with providing connections to the LAX Consolidated Rent-A-Car Facility, parking facilities, and the LAX/Metro Transit Center, which is served by the Los Angeles Metro Rail system and public bus routes.
+In addition to these terminals, there are 2 e6sqft of cargo facilities.

 History

-The basic layout of the airport dates back to 1958 when the architecture firm Pereira & Luckman was contracted to plan the re-design of the airport for the "jet age".
+The basic layout of the airport dates back to 1958 when the architecture firm Pereira & Luckman was contracted to plan the re-design of the airport for the "jet age."
 The plan, developed with architects Welton Becket and Paul Williams, called for a series of terminals and parking structures in the central portion of the property, with these buildings connected at the center by a huge steel-and-glass dome.
 The dome was never built but the Theme Building built in the central area became a focal point visible to people coming to the airport.

 Each terminal originally had a common design: a satellite building out in the middle of the ramp, reached by tunnels from a separate ticketing building.
-Originally the tunnels were supposed to have moving walkways, but they were eliminated due to funding cuts.
+Originally the tunnels were supposed to have moving walkways.
+Still, they were eliminated due to funding cuts.
 Instead, they received mosaics which came to be known as the LAX color tunnels, to make the 300-500 ft walk feel shorter.

-Terminals 7 and 8 (built for United Airlines) were the first to be completed on June 25, 1961, followed by Terminals 3 (Trans World Airlines), 4 (American Airlines) and 5 (Western Airlines) in September.
+Terminals 7 and 8 (built for United Airlines) were the first to be completed on June 25, 1961, followed by Terminals 3 (Trans World Airlines), 4 (American Airlines), and 5 (Western Airlines) in September.
 Terminal 2 opened as the international terminal in December.
 Terminal 6, a "consolidated" terminal for other domestic carriers, was the last to open.

-A major expansion of the airport came in the early 1980s, ahead of the 1984 Summer Olympic Games.
+A significant airport expansion came in the early 1980s, ahead of the 1984 Summer Olympic Games.
 In November 1983 a second-level roadway was added, separating departing and arriving travelers; Terminal 1, which had been planned in the 1958 design, opened in January 1984; and the new Tom Bradley International Terminal opened in June 1984.
-Throughout the 1980s, the original terminals (2, 3, 4, 5, 6 and 7) were also rebuilt with connector buildings that transformed the separate satellite and ticketing buildings into one continuous terminal.
+Throughout the 1980s, the original terminals (2, 3, 4, 5, 6, and 7) were also rebuilt with connector buildings that transformed the separate satellite and ticketing buildings into one continuous terminal.

 Inter-terminal connections

-Passengers can walk between the Tom Bradley International Terminal (Terminal B) and Terminals 4, 5, 6, 7, and 8 without needing to exit the secure area and be re-screened.
-A sky bridge walkway connects Terminals B and 4; a tunnel connects Terminals 4, 5 and 6; and a ground-level walkway connects Terminals 6, 7, and 8.